Kingxukai/linux/Documentation/virt/kvm/x86/nested-vmx.rst

 Terminology
 -----------

-Single-level virtualization has two levels - the host (KVM) and the guests.
+Single-level virtualization has two levels - the woke host (KVM) and the woke guests.
-In nested virtualization, we have three levels: The host (KVM), which we call L0, the guest hypervisor, which we call L1, and its nested guest, which we call L2.
+In nested virtualization, we have three levels: The host (KVM), which we call L0, the woke guest hypervisor, which we call L1, and its nested guest, which we call L2.